rcbops/rpc-upgrades/README.rst

     export CONTAINERS_TO_DESTROY='all_containers:!galera_all:!neutron_agent:!ceph_all:!rsyslog_all'

-The next step is to execute the leapfrog upgrade script:
+The next step is to execute the leapfrog upgrade script and follow the prompts:

 .. code-block:: shell

     cd /opt/rpc-upgrades
     scripts/ubuntu14-leapfrog.sh

+**Note:** *Currently the rpc-upgrades repo targets r14.5.0.*

 Structure of the leapfrog process
 ---------------------------------